econ-ark/REMARK/README.md

 ## `do_[].py`

 A common feature of all of the content here is that the root level of each directory should contain a file or files beginning with the word `do` and ending with a `.py` extension.
-Canonically:
+The only such file that is absolutely required is `do_all.py.` If executing everything in the code takes more than a few minutes, there should also be a `do_min.py.` Other files that are intermediate between `do_min` and `do_all` are optional.

 * `do_min.py` should produce the minimal set of results that might be useful
    * The most important definition of _minimal_ is that `do_min.py` files should execute in at most a minute or two on a mid-range laptop computer